awez/amirrajan.github.com/_posts/2016-01-12-app-store-tips.md

 ---
-title: Big Bad List of Tips From Making a Number One App
+title: Lessons Learned From Making a Number One Game
 category: appstore
 layout: post
 tags : [appstore]